 - 1. Students are required to have proof of immunization prior to beginning the IPPE.
 Proof of immunization will be submitted to the Office of Experiential Education.
 Required immunizations include MMR, polio, tetanus/diphtheria, pertussis, varicella (chicken pox), and completion of the hepatitis B vaccine series.
-Otherwise they will be vaccinated at the KFU Health Center.

-- 2. Student is required to produce certificate from a registered Medical Practitioner that they are free from following diseases:

-- a.
-Tuberculosis d.
-Rubella

-- b.
-Hepatitis B e.
-HIV

-- 3. There is no pre-requisite for IPPE-1
+Otherwise they will be vaccinated at the KFU Health Center. - 2.
+There is no pre-requisite for IPPE-1 - 3.
+The student has to successfully complete IPPE-1 as pre-requisite for IPPE-2 - 4.
+The student has to successfully complete an accredited BLS course, valid for at least 18 months, before commencement of APPE - 5.
+The student has to pass all didactic and experiential courses in Pharm.
+D. program before joining APPE.